akristen/biggerpain/content/docs/_index.md

 In FY24, I supported a major launch that let data scientists and developers monitor their LLM-based apps.
 Regardless of my personal opinions about AI hype, the experience allowed me to wrestle with a technology that had real industry ambiguity.
 Our user researcher summed it up well: GenAI is an area where practicioners learn as they do.
 This held true for me, too.

 I learned alongside my SMEs, and my research quickly moved beyond tech news and forums into the world of academia.
-I tested my research and ventured guesses about how certain LLM processes might work and, to no one's surprise let alone my own, those guesses proved inadequate.
+I tested my research and ventured guesses about how certain LLM processes might work.
+To no one's surprise let alone my own, those guesses proved inadequate.
 But my SMEs were patient and helpful, and I'm a quick learner.
 Together we pushed out a ton of docs about a completely new feature in a completely new tech space.
 I can talk with confidence about embeddings, tokenization, vector databases, LLM temperature—the whole gamut.

 I've included two docs from this feature release.
 The first is an introduction doc that covers a mix of observability and AI concepts.
 The second is an API reference for retrieving certain kinds of LLM data.